 Comparing BlueHost vs GoDaddy Shared Hosting Plans

-Let’s start by comparing the shared hosting plans offered by GoDaddy and by BlueHost.
+Let’s start by comparing the shared hosting plans offered by Bluehost and Godaddy.
 While GoDaddy is best known as a domain name registrar, when it comes to hosting their main offering for consumers is their shared plans.
 BlueHost is also most commonly known as a shared host, so this seems like the best place to start our comparisons.

 BlueHost was founded in 1996, whereas GoDaddy got their start in 1997.
 While both offer domains and a variety of other services, it’s worth pointing out that GoDaddy is the world’s largest ICAAN-accredited register as of 2014, whereas BlueHost has focused more on hosting over the years.

-First, let’s take a look at both of their offerings, then we’ll break down some of the different specs and claims that they’re offering.
+First, let’s take a look at both Bluehost and Godaddy offerings (including Prices, Support and Plans), then we’ll break down some of the different specs and claims that they’re offering.

 GoDaddy Shared Hosting Plans